ministryofjustice/manage-recalls-e2e-tests/README.md

 Note: starting particularly `hmpps-auth` can take several minutes; you should be able to login once `hmpps-auth-e2e` has logged e.g. `Completed initialization`.

-Then, to run the tests versus local services, e.g. at a separate command prompt run:
+Then, to run the tests in headful mode versus local services, e.g. at a separate command prompt run:
 ```
 npm run cypress
 ```